-The certificate is requested by the administrator of the tenant to which the devices are registered.
+The certificate is requested by to which the devices are registered.
 Once the administrator follows the necessary steps to obtain the certificate, (s)he will have to install the issued certificate and the root certificate of the dojot on the device.
 It is important to emphasize that the certificate has an asymmetric cryptographic key in its composition, this key is called a public key (which anyone has access to), while the private key must be installed on the device (a key that only the device has access to).